cloudquery/cloudquery/website/pages/docs/reference/source-spec.md

 The backend spec is specific to the backend used.
 For the `local` backend, the only option is `path`, which specifies the name of the directory to use when storing metadata files.

+### deterministic_cq_id

+(`bool`, optional, default: `false`, introduced in CLI `v2.4.1`)

+A flag that indicates whether the value of `_cq_id` should be a hash of the primary keys or if the value should bea random UUID.
+If a resource has no Primary Keys defined the value will always be a random UUID

 ### spec

 (`object`, optional)